akakadiaris/akakadiaris/README.md

 ### Hi there 👋

+I am currently a first-year Masters student in the Masters in Data Science program at Columbia University.
+I am interested in the intersection of Machine Learning and Artificial Intelligence in the Healthcare industry.

 <!--
 **akakadiaris/akakadiaris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.